yk-liu/yk-liu.github.io/dataset/scene.md

 ## Known Issues

-Following are some know issues with the preview-version dataset released to the competition registrants.
-They will be corrected in the future public release.
+- The first 9 data points in the ground-truth of home1-1 are unaligned with the remaining.
+Please remove them if that would be a concern.
+Please file an issue if you find similar problems in other data sequences.

 - For all data, the noise factors of D435i IMU are not provided.
 An estimation of noise variances of D435i should be 0.0002678 for accel, and 1.0296e-5 for gyro.
 These values are derived from T265 noise factors scaled by their filter bandwidth.